 This section explains how to add bootstrapping of FortiGate CLI commands and BYOL license at the time of initial bootup as part of PowerShell deployment.

-It is expected that you have thorough knowledge of PowerShell and various Azure services and features to adopt this deployment method.
-You should be able to author a ps1 file on your own as required by your organization.
+That you have thorough knowledge of PowerShell and various Azure services and features is expected to adopt this deployment method.
+You should be able to author a ps1 file on your own as your organization requires.

 You can find a sample PowerShell script that works with bootstrapping on GitHub.